 Applications to vote by mail are by calendar year.
 Applications for local elections will be included in the Town Census mailing in January.
-Voters can apply to vote by mail for any 2026 election after January 1st.
+Voters will receive postcards in July from the state election office to apply for mailed ballots for the September Primary and November General Election 2026.

 Apply for a Mailed Ballot